Rakshitx1/SDL2-Template/README.md

 # SDL2 Template Repository

+> [!NOTE]
+> This template is specifically tailored for SDL2 development on Linux systems.

-This repository provides a starting point for SDL2 development on Linux.
-It comes pre-configured with basic setup and build scripts to get you up and running quickly.
+This repository comes pre-configured with basic setup and build scripts to get you up and running quickly.

 ## Prerequisites